tweag/asterius/docs/roadmap.md

 ## M1

-Approximate delivery time: Apr 15, 2018
+Approximate delivery time: Apr 15, 2018 (MISSED)

 The purpose of M1 is to ship an MVP(Minimum Viable Product).